asus-linux-drivers/asus-numberpad-driver/README.md

 - Disabling sys NumLock from e.g. external keyboard disables NumberPad as well
 - Enabling sys NumLock do not activate NumberPad (can be enabled)
 - Disabling NumberPad by default disable sys Numlock as well (can be disabled which is useful when is connected external keyboard)
-- Activated NumberPad allowes pointer moves (enabled by default)
+- Activated NumberPad allowes pointer moves and is configurable distance when do not use key during press and move only with pointer
 - Activated NumberPad disables pointer taps (*this functionality supports atm only `xinput` from `xorg` and `gnome` via `gsettings`*, can be configured)
 - Repeating the key, when is held (disabled by default)
 - Multitouch up to 5 fingers (disabled by default)